Preston-Robertson/Public/README.md

 # Public
-This code reflects non-NDA covered material and project that I have worked on and are proud of.
+This code reflects non-NDA covered material and projects that I have worked on and are proud of.